zkotti/cosmos-tour/CONTRIBUTING-en.md

 Contribution Tips
 -----------------

 - If contributing content to the guide, please make sure that your contribution conforms with [Google's guidelines on writing accessible documentation](https://developers.google.com/style/accessibility) where relevant.
 - If adding a new Markdown file, it may be worth checking out whether it should also appear on the [website version of the guide](https://e-panourgia.github.io/cosmos-tour/).
 If so, it should be included in the `nav` section of [mkdocs.yml](https://github.com/zkotti/cosmos-tour/blob/main/mkdocs/mkdocs.yml).

+##Style pattern

+Every coding warehouse nowadays follows a specific pattern of code styling, so as to make life of developpers easier and their code prettier. *And so are we.*

+####Please take the following advices as kindly suggested:
+#####Conventions
+- Shall use **snake case** formatting for naming **modules** and **files**
+- Shall use **title case** formatting for naming **Classes**
+- Shall use **snake case** formatting for **variables**
+- Shall use **upper case** formatting for **constants**
+- **Code lines** should **not** exceed the length of **100 characters**
+######Note
+  While style pattern has not been extracted from a specific resource, it could be said that is inspired from PEP8 coding style.

+#####Additional Suggestions
+Classes should be saparated by two new lines of codes Classes should be saparated by one new lines of codes Every block of code should not be separated by new line in its core part.
+Comments should exist on separate line from code lines.
+Comments should not be separated with new lines from code lines.

 Additional Resources
 --------------------

 - General GitHub documentation for help <a href="https://docs.github.com/en/" target="_blank">Help</a>
 - GitHub pull request
    documentation <a href="https://help.github.com/articles/about-pull-requests/" target="_blank">Pull Request</a>
+- PEP8 official style guide